Men's Hairstyles

 The right haircut for a man is one that works with his face shape — not one that is simply trending.
 2026 men's hair trends are moving toward softer textures, longer tops, and more natural movement after years of high-skin-fade dominance.
 Several of this year's strongest trends — the French crop resurgence, curtain hair, and textured crops — happen to suit multiple face shapes particularly well.

-This guide covers the best 2026 cuts for all seven male face shapes, what to avoid at the barber, and what to say when you sit down.
+This guide covers the best 2026 cuts for all seven male face shapes, what to avoid at the barber, and specific language to use when you sit in the chair.
+If you don't know your face shape yet, use the free AI face shape detector — it takes under 30 seconds from a front-facing photo.

 The Dominant 2026 Direction for Men